Foreign travel advice

 Most travellers enter North Korea on direct flights from Beijing to Pyongyang operated by Air Koryo, the North Korean national airline.
 Air Koryo also operates regular international flights to Shenyang and Vladivostok and occasional flights to other, mostly domestic, destinations.

 All aircraft operated by Air Koryo, with the exception of two Tupolev Tu204, have been refused permission to operate services to the EU because they do not meet international safety standards.
-An incident reported in July 2016 involving an Air Koryo flight highlights the lack of official information regarding Air Koryo’s safety record and standards.
+Incidents reported in July 2016 and May 2017 involving Air Koryo flights highlight the lack of official information regarding Air Koryo’s safety record and standards.

 Air Koryo is still used by some members of Pyongyang’s international community, including businesspeople, diplomats and International Organisations.
 Foreign and Commonwealth Office staff avoid using Air Koryo unless it is operationally essential.